HansHauge/InternetVortex/README.md

 # InternetVortex

-After deploy, we need to set up the cron jobs:
+In dev we are using whenever for cron, in production we use scheduler (heroku addon)

 `whenever --update-crontab InternetVortex`
 `crontab -l`

-Also don't forget to update the environment:

-`config/schedule.rb`
-`set :environment, "development"` (should be changed to production)

 If the cron jobs get messed up:

 `crontab -r`

-Also we need to turn on the redis server:
+If you need to turn on redis-server in dev:

 `redis-server`

-To refresh the sitemap (needs to be added to cron):
+To refresh the sitemap (this task is scheduled already and happens once a day):

 `rake sitemap:refresh`

 or:

-`rake sitemap:refresh:no_ping` (don't ping search engines)
+`rake sitemap:refresh:no_ping` (don't ping search engines, for development environment)

+Before pushing to heroku you should compile the assets:

+`RAILS_ENV=production bundle exec rake assets:precompile`